abdullahkhawer/devops-helper-scripts/README.md

 ## Introduction

-Repository having various helper scripts related to DevOps and AWS.
+This repository has various helper scripts related to DevOps and AWS.

 ## List of DevOps Helper Scripts